locationtech/geotrellis/vectortile/README.md

 This codec uses [ScalaPB](https://github.com/scalapb/ScalaPB) to auto-generate its `.pbf -> Scala` bridge code.
 All auto-generated files are placed into the `src_managed` folder during the `compilation` phase.
-The package name for the generated protocol is `vector_tile`.
+The package name for the generated protocol is `geotrellis.vectortile.internal`.